biopragmatics/oquat/docs/unknowns/source/pride.md

 # pride

-## `Curator` (1)
+## `Curator`

+There are 1 usages of `Curator` in `pride`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Curator)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Curator).

 | curie      |   usages | nodes                                                         |
 |------------|----------|---------------------------------------------------------------|
 | Curator:Rc |        1 | [PRIDE:0000130](http://purl.obolibrary.org/obo/PRIDE_0000130) |

-## `value-type` (1)
+## `value-type`

+There are 1 usages of `value-type` in `pride`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20value-type)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20value-type).

 | curie                 |   usages | nodes                                                                                                                                                                                                                                                                                                                          |
 |-----------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | value-type:xsd:string |       17 | [PRIDE:0000400](http://purl.obolibrary.org/obo/PRIDE_0000400), [PRIDE:0000403](http://purl.obolibrary.org/obo/PRIDE_0000403), [PRIDE:0000404](http://purl.obolibrary.org/obo/PRIDE_0000404), [PRIDE:0000406](http://purl.obolibrary.org/obo/PRIDE_0000406), [PRIDE:0000407](http://purl.obolibrary.org/obo/PRIDE_0000407), ... |

-## `10.1051/jphyscol` (1)
+## `10.1051/jphyscol`

+There are 1 usages of `10.1051/jphyscol` in `pride`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%2010.1051/jphyscol)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%2010.1051/jphyscol).

 | curie                     |   usages | nodes                                                       |
 |---------------------------|----------|-------------------------------------------------------------|
 | 10.1051/jphyscol:19879119 |        1 | [CHMO:0000317](http://purl.obolibrary.org/obo/CHMO_0000317) |

-## `Orange` (23)
+## `Orange`

+There are 23 usages of `Orange` in `pride`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Orange)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Orange).

 <details>
 <summary>Click to expand the `Orange` table</summary>